hackbinghamton/IntroToProgrammingWorkshop/intro_to_programming.md

 git remote add origin <repo_name> # only needed once git push -u origin master
 ```

+### Pull Requests
+Pull requests help users contribute to shared repositories.
+If you're interested in learning more about how to make a pull request, check out [this section](making_a_pull_request.md)

 ### Best Practices
 #### Commit often